fluiddyn/transonic/README.rst

 .. warning ::

-  Transonic is still in a very early stage.
+  Transonic is still in a early stage.
 Remarks and suggestions are very welcome.

   In particular, Transonic is now only able to use the Pythran compiler!
 So you